goldmouthdogg88/complete-react-developer-in-2022/markdown-notes/section-3/section-3.md

 ## 37. Monsters Rolodex - Renders & Re-renders in React

+Welcome back, everyone.

+So so far, we've learned quite a bit about class components.

+We've learned about their constructor call.

+We have learned about some of their lifecycle methods component amount specifically.

+And we've learned about the render.

+So you might be wondering what's the order that these actually get run when React decides to initialize

+and mount a component?

+So the order I'm going to tell you is that it runs the constructor first because the constructor runs

+before anything in any class.

+That is, regardless of whether this is React or JavaScript, classes will always run the constructor

+function first inside of here.

+The only thing you're really going to do with the constructor is initialize the state.

+So this is pretty much just saying, Hey, react, there's going to be a state object for this component,

+and this is the initial values that it's going to have.

+That's all you really need to ever use the constructor for.

+The render runs next, and what it does is the render determines what to show.

+This you can see kind of as the template of the HTML, so this dictates what the UI for this component

+is going to be.

+Then the next life cycle that runs is component did Mount, because what happens is that React is like,

+OK, I run the constructor of initialize the state, the initial state at the very least, and I am

+going to now render the initial UI of this component.

+So it's actually going to mount this initial UI onto the Dom.

+So what this means is that whatever the initial state of your component is, is what it will mount on.

+Then once it mounts, it will run.

+The lifecycle method component did mount because our component did just mount.

+The moment it mounts, it runs the code inside.

+And here we can easily see very quickly if I console log in each space.

+So this is one.

+This one with the render should be to.

+And then inside of this component at Mount, this should be three.

+So if we save this, we go back to our application.

+We see one two three and then you'll notice that two runs again.

+So why did this happen?

+Well, let's think about what just happened.

+Our constructor runs our stake.

+It's initialized, so console.log one yes, we know the constructor runs first, then the render runs

+console.log two.

+This is the second thing.

+The initial rendering and mounting of our component onto the page then component did mount three runs.

+And here we are fetching some JSON.

+And remember, this is asynchronous, so we actually don't know when this data is going to come back.

+Once it comes back, we are going to now update the state.

+But the moment that that state updates remember, I told you that the moment state changes and you've

+called set state.

+React knows, oh, this components different, I need to re render it re render here's the key word,

+meaning that we need to run the render again, because the moment you run the render method react is

+saying, Oh, let me render onto the page again with this template and inside of this template, the

+state dot monsters is now different because as we know, we've updated the state with the appropriate

+users, which is why you see the second two logged out.

+This is how React is going to work.

+Majority of the time with your components by looking at just the order of when the initial render happens

+and another render happens once that state gets called.

+You now understand pretty much the core of class components and rendering.

+This is like 80 percent of what you need to know about class components when it comes to understanding

+the rendering cycles.

+So the moment that's at stake, it's called the render method gets called again because once the state

+is up to date, we want to re render what this components UI is with any new values that may be there,

+which we know is probably going to be the case because the state object is different and the render

+is simply just going to look through this GSX and say, Oh, I need to look at state dot monsters.

+What's the monsters, whatever the new value is?

+This is the key thing of understanding, react and really just understanding with class components when

+something renders.

+And here we explicitly see step by step what that looks like.

+Run the constructor, run the initial render when your initial monster's value was an empty array.

+Then, once your component mounts fetch, the new users call that state and once again, once the state

+gets called Call Render Again and now Monsters is the new updated users list.

+This is pretty much the basic flow of rendering and re rendering when it comes to making these basic

+API requests.

+That's it with a bit more practice.

+This will become very familiar.

+But this flow, I just want you to understand that constructor runs first, initialize your state,

+render your initial component UI.

+Then once you need some API, calls to it in the component at Mount lifecycle.

+Once that happens, you want to set state to make sure that your component updates.

+And once it updates, it's going to call render again to re render the UI.

+That's the flow.

+We're going to dive deep into a lot more of these concepts, but now you understand very integrally.

+One of the hardest things for a lot of people when it comes to understanding react is when things really

+render.

+But now you've seen a very common flow you're going to encounter over and over again in your react life.

+You've understood some of these life cycles.

+So this is enough for us to get started with this component.

+So let's start actually making this look a little bit more similar to our website, and we'll do that

+in the next video.

 ## 38. Monsters Rolodex - Input Search Box Component

 ## 39. Monsters Rolodex - Searching & Filtering